wpmetabox/docs/_docs/fields/osm.md

 This field supports all features that the [Google Maps](/fields/map) field has.
 It comes along with a text field for address input, which has the autocomplete feature.
 The data for address autocomplete is get from [Nominatum](https://wiki.openstreetmap.org/wiki/Nominatim) geocoding service.

 You also can pick a location simply by clicking on the map or drag and drop the marker.
+Note that when you drag and drop the marker, the location (latitude and longitude) is saved automatically in the field value.

 This field uses [Leaflet](https://leafletjs.com) library to render the map.